fasiahmed/puppettesting/readpuppet.md

 I did this change using GUI
-pushing the commit by nagios at Wed Mar 28 03:41:49 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:49:08 EDT 2018
+pushing the commit by nagios at Wed Mar 28 03:41:49 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:49:08 EDT 2018 pushing the commit by nagios at Wed Mar 28 03:50:39 EDT 2018